 There are three types of ankle prostheses:

-After the procedure your ankle will be placed in a splint or a cast.
+After the procedure your ankle will be placed in a splint or a cast for approximately 4 weeks.
 These means will protect the prosthesis from moving out of the place and ensure that the fusion between bones is forming.

-You should walk using a walker or crutches for 10-12 weeks.
+You should walk using a walker or crutches for 7-8 weeks.
 They will help to move around without placing weight on the operated feet.
 During night time or when lying in bed the feet should be kept raised in order to decrease swelling and pain.
-You might use pillows or scrolled towel.
+You might use pillows or rolled towel.